Prevent churn with cancellation flows

 - Highlight what the customer will lose if they cancel (you control the title, subtitle, and list of benefits).

-- Based on the survey response, you can present different incentives.These are just some of the examples:
+Based on the survey response, you can present different incentives.
+The following are examples:

 - If they say that the product is too expensive, you can offer a discount.

-If the offer is accepted, the next renewal is processed with the promotional discount and automatic renewal remains enabled..
+If the offer is accepted, the next renewal is processed with the promotional discount and automatic renewal remains enabled.

 noteIf no alternatives are configured for your portal, this option won't be shown.